io-digital/firebase-emulator-suite/README.md

 ## usage

-start by generating a CI token with `firebase login:ci` and keep this aside for later.
+start by generating a ci token with `firebase login:ci` and keep this aside for later.

 ensure you've got a `firebase.json` file for instructing the emulator suite which emulators to use.